Stratus3D/asdf-lua/README.md

 You can also read my [Lua Version Management with asdf-lua](http://stratus3d.com/blog/2016/12/30/lua-version-management-with-asdf-lua/) article which has complete instructions on installation and usage.

+## Options

+### Linux Readline

+If you are installing Lua 5.4.x or greater on linux by default Lua will be compiled without readline.
+You can override this behavior by setting `ASDF_LUA_LINUX_READLINE=1` before running `asdf install`.

 ## Development

 To modify this plugin into your `asdf` installation and see changes live, just create a symlink: